 • Target Orientation: If the approximate position angle of the non-point source is known, then specifying an orientation for the observation may be advantageous.
 If possible, (for wide binaries) avoid the situation where the projected angular separation along one of the axes is less than 20 mas.
 Specific orientations are achieved by rolling the HST to an off-nominal roll attitude or by scheduling an observation at a time when the nominal roll is suitable.
 It should be noted however that special orientations are considered as special scheduling requirements which affect schedulability.

 The S-Curve morphology and modulation have a wavelength dependence.
 Experience with FGS3 has shown that the color of the reference star should be within δ(B – V) = 0.1 - 0.2 of the science target.
 We endeavor to maintain a library of single reference stars which accommodate the color requirements of the GO proposals in the Cycle.
 These color standards are usually observed once during the Cycle, while Upgren69 is observed every 6 months to monitor S-curve stability.4.5.3 Signal-to-NoiseIn essence, the “true” signal in a Transfer mode observation of a binary system is the degree to which the observed Transfer Function differs from the S-curve of a point source.
 The signal-to-noise (S/N) required of an observation will depend upon the object being observed; a wide binary whose stars have a small magnitude difference and separation of 200 mas will be much easier to resolve than a pair with a larger magnitude difference and a separation of only 15 mas.The “noise” in an observation has contributions from both statistical and systematic sources.
 Photon noise, uncertainty of the background levels, and spacecraft jitter comprise the statistical component.
 The temporal variability and spectral response of the S-curves dominate the systematic component (these are monitored and/or calibrated by STScI).
 Provided that at least 15 scans with a 1 mas step size are available, observations of bright stars (V < 13.0) suffer little from photon noise and uncertain background levels, and show only slight degradations from spacecraft jitter (with high S/N photometry, the segments of the data which are degraded by jitter are easily identified and removed from further consideration).Maximizing the S/N for observations of fainter objects requires a measurement of the background level (see Chapter 6) and a larger number of scans to suppress the Possonian noise in the photometry of the co-added product.
 But with lower S/N photometry in a given scan, corruption from spacecraft jitter becomes more difficult to identify and eliminate.
 Therefore, the quality of Transfer mode observations of targets fainter than V = 14.5 will become increasingly vulnerable to spacecraft jitter, no matter how many scans are executed.Systematic “noise” cannot be mitigated by adjusting the observation’s parameters (i.e., increasing the number of scans).
 To help evaluate the reliability of a measurement made in Transfer mode, STScI monitors the temporal stability and spectral response (in B-V) of FGS1r’s interferograms.
-As discussed elsewhere, the FGS1r S-curves appear to be temporally stable to better than 1%, and the Cycle 10 calibration plan calls for observations of single stars of appropriate B-V to support the data reduction needs of the GOs (this calibration will be maintained in Cycle 23).
+As discussed elsewhere, the FGS1r S-curves appear to be temporally stable to better than 1%, and the Cycle 10 calibration plan calls for observations of single stars of appropriate B-V to support the data reduction needs of the GOs (this calibration will be maintained in Cycle 24).
 This should minimize the loss of sensitivity due to systematic effects.The step_size and number of scans determine the number of photometric measurements available for co-addition at any given location along the scan path.
 Typically, up to 50 scans with 1mas step_size are possible within a 53 minute observing window, (after accounting for overheads and assuming a scan length ~ 1.2 arcsec per axis).
 The step size and number of scans that should be specified are in part determined by the target’s magnitude and angular extent and also by the need to allocate time within the visit to any other objectives, such as Position mode observations of reference stars (to derive a parallax for the binary).
 The total exposure time for a Transfer mode observation (excluding overheads) is:where Texp is the total exposure time in seconds, Nscans is the total number of scans, 0.025 is the seconds per step, ScanLength is the length of the scan per axis in arcsec, and StepSize is given in arcsec.Photon noise is reduced by increasing the number of scans, Nscans, as displayed in Figure 4.4, which demonstrates the benefits of binning and co-adding individual scans.
 Trade-offs between step size, length, and total duration of an exposure are unavoidable especially when considering visit-level effects such as HST jitter.Figure 4.4: FGS1r (F583W) S-Curves: Single and Co-AddedSimulations using actual data scaled by target magnitude are needed to relate the Transfer Function signal-to-noise (described in the previous section) to the resolving performance of the instrument.
 A robust exposure time algorithm is in development.
-In Table 4.7, we offer some guidelines on the minimum number of scans to use in a visit for various binary parameters.
+In Table 4.7, Suggested Minimum Number of Scans for Separations < 15 mas, we offer some guidelines on the minimum number of scans to use in a visit for various binary parameters.
 These are derived for a step size = 1.0 mas, so that in a 1 mas bin there would be NSCANS samples per bin.
 Smaller step sizes facilitate the use of less scans to achieve the same signal-to-noise ratio.
 (Specificity fewer scans with smaller step sizes can reduce the observational overhead, which can increase the time on target and hence the overall signal-to-noise ratio.
 However, intermittent vehicle jitter may corrupt the data from some scans to the degree that such data is useless for scientific purposes.
 These trade off need to be considered when planning the observations).

 Δmag =0.0 Δmag =1.5 Δmag =3.0 Note that 60 scans is about the maximum that can be performed in a single HST orbit (assuming a scan length of ~1”).
 Multi-orbit visits do not necessarily increase the achievable S/N for targets of V>15 since photometric noise makes cross correlation of scans across orbital boundaries questionable.
 In other words, the data gathered during one orbit is not reliably combined with data from another orbit for faint, close binary systems.